appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

             The Customer Support Team
             ```

-    You've set up an SMTP datasource, and created a query to send email.

 ### Set up datasource to manage data

 To access refund request data, set up a datasource which hosts your refund data.
 Follow these steps to fetch and update your refund requests data in the workflow:

 1. If the datasource is already available in your workspace, use it to create queries.
-If not, click the **Data** tab in the sidebar, add your datasource, and name it as _CustomerRefunds_.
-For more information about configuring datasource, see the available [Datasources](/connect-data/reference) in Appsmith.
+If not, click the **Data** tab in the sidebar, add your datasource, and give it a meaningful and unique name.
+For example, _CustomerRefunds_.
+For more information on configuring datasource, see the available [Datasources](/connect-data/reference) in Appsmith.

 2. Test and save the datasource configuration.